eucrypt/unmarshal-docs/docs/parser/metabase.md

 - All the table names are in snake case and are postfixed with `_events` and `_methods` for event and function tables respectively.

-In the above example, we selected the following events and functions for indexing
+For example, if we selected the following events and functions for indexing

 1. Events: `Approval`, `Transfer`
 2. Functions: `transferFrom`

-We could expect to see find the following tables in our schema
+We could expect to find the following tables in our schema

 1. Event tables: `approval_events`, `transfer_events`
 2. Function tables: `transfer_from_methods`